patelpurvip/Spotify-hitpredictor/README.md

     Testing Data Score: 0.7283253867860271

-#### 3) Neural Network/Deep Learning
+### 3) Neural Network/Deep Learning
-We originally designed the archetecture of our deep learnign model to have 4 layers, while measuring the loss and accuracy levels while training and testing the model.
+We originally designed the archetecture of our deep learning model to have 4 layers, while measuring the loss and accuracy levels while training and testing the model.
 In the process of training and testing the model, we discovered that the addition of the final layer was essentially overtraining the model, leading to decreased accuracy.
 As such, we elimated the last layer from the final version of the model.
 The best variation model was with 500 epochs and a batch size of 2000.

     TRAINING DATA --> Loss: 0.4263421893119812, Accuracy: 0.7969444394111633
     TESTING DATA --> Loss: 0.4867408275604248, Accuracy: 0.7762965559959412

-The initial test of the Neural Network , with all 16 features, was better performing than the SVM or Logistic Regression Models.
-For this reason, we decided to run many variations to see if eliminating and one of the feature, or the less influential ones in combination, would improve the model's accuracy.
+The initial test of the Neural Network , with all 16 features, performed than the SVM or Logistic Regression Models.
+For this reason, we decided to run sevveral variations to see if eliminating and one of the features, or some features in combination, would improve the model's accuracy.
 The results can be seen in the table below.

     [INSERT TABLE]

 Overall, these tests showed that eliminating any features did not improve accuracy and the best results came from including all 16 features.

-#### 4) Random Forest
+### 4) Random Forest
-This was the best performing model, especially when run through Google Collab.
+One thing we were able to see immediately with this model is that no one feature seemed to have a particularly strong weight or influence on the overall results, and the individually, each feature was quite weak as a predictor of whether or not a song would be a hit.
+However, with all the features included, this was actually the best performing model.

 * via local
     Training Data Score: 0.9993836971682507
     Testing Data Score: 0.7848593947650092

 At first it seemed that while the training score improved, the testing scrore only improved slightly over prior models.
 We thought at first that this meant that we might be overtraining the model, or that the results reflected limits to the dataset itself and the data's abilty to actually predict hit songs.
-However, we decided to see if part of the reason for the results were due to the power of teh computers we were using to run the models.
+However, we decided to see if part of the reason for the results were due to the power of the local computers we were using to run the models.
 To test this idea, we decided to run the same model through Google Collab, which did improve the result.
-Lastly, the key difference in improving accuracy were final adjustments made to the number of trees (200), and the max depth (25).
+Lastly, the key difference in improving accuracy for the last variation of the model were final adjustments made to the number of trees (200), and the max depth (25).

 * via Google Collab, with adjustments :
     Training Data Score: 0.9957346048427642